Shanghai History Museum

 In May 2001, another significant move was made by the Shanghai History Museum.
 The Shanghai City’s History and Development Show was transferred to Pu Dong District.
 It found a home in the Tower of the Oriental Pearl.
 The exhibit is reflective of modern-day China which still mixes touches of traditional and ancient culture.
 There are five different parts for this exhibit which are:

 •Old Footsteps in Shanghai

-The exhibit paves way to knowing more about the rich culture, tradition, religion, economy and way of living.
+The exhibit paves the way to know more about the rich culture, tradition, religion, economy and way of living.

 An astounding collection of Shanghai cultural relics are also found in this museum.
-There are thousands of pieces which have been authenticated to be items which were left behind by different governors.
+There are thousands of pieces that have been authenticated to be items that were left behind by different governors.
 These are some of the notable pieces which have great historical value:

 •Cursive Scroll which is attributed to Hou Tongceng's